 What to Do in Lucerne

-Lucerne is a relatively small city, so it’s very walkable.
+Lucerne is a relatively small city, so it’s very walkable and the perfect stop on your ultimate Switzerland travel itinerary.
 If you’re staying in central Lucerne all of the recommendations below are walkable and can easily be done in one day.
 After we arrived and put our luggage away, we headed out on a self-guided walking tour for the afternoon.

 Walk Across Chapel Bridge – Originally built in 1365, Chapel Bridge linked the old town and the new town.
 A devastating fire almost burned Chapel Bridge to the ground in 1993, but it was reconstructed and reopened to the public in 1994.
 During the summer months the bridge is usually covered in beautiful flowers and hanging plants.